tschumann/sandbot/sandbot/readme.txt

 Thanks to:
 Valve, for the Half-Life SDK and the Valve ERC.
 Todd Aspeotis, for teaching me C++.
-Jeffrey 'botman' Broome for his bot code.
+Jeffrey 'botman' Broome for his bot code and other cool stuff.
+ModDB for being a good host.

 == Credits ==